-While most heat waves hit when school is out, temperatures can occasionally soar into the 90°s in May and June.
+While most heat waves hit when school is out, temperatures can soar into the 90's almost year round in southeast Texas.
 Like wind to cold, humidity adds to the effects of heat.
 A "heat index" is used to combine these effects.
-The National Weather Service headlines the heat index in its forecasts when it is expected to reach 100°F. At temperatures of 105°F and greater, a Heat Advisory is in effect and heat disorders such as cramps, heat exhaustion, and heatstroke are possible.
+The NWS headlines the heat index in its forecasts when it is expected to reach 108°F. At these values, a Heat Advisory is in effect and heat disorders such as cramps, heat exhaustion, and heatstroke are possible.
 Students should be kept out of the sun and strenuous activities should be eliminated.
-Encourage students to drink lots of water and wear light-colored, light-weight clothing.
+Encourage students to drink lots of water and wear light-colored, lightweight clothing.
 Teachers should learn what are the symptoms of heat disorders and first aid procedures.
-See appendix C.8.
+See appendix C.

-Need for Periodic Drills and Severe Weather Safety Instruction:
+G. Need for Periodic Drills and Severe Weather Safety Instruction: